 The latest addition from OttOmobile is the Audi S3 (8L) in Blue.
 A car that hasn’t seen a day in North America as of yet in any platform is one hot hatchback I’d love to test drive.
 The A3 8L is the first generation with the S3 being the premium sport version with two output options offered from the 1.8l turbocharged 20v power plant.
 The first delivering 207hp and a second higher output version featuring 222hp.
 Fun fact this was also the first time a 4 cylinder motor was used to power an Audi S series car.

 Overall exterior lines were captured well when captured to the 1:1.
-My only minor complaint would be the lower spoiler/fin that stretching from the front to rear, angle and overall size visually seems off other than this OttOmobile did a very good job.
-Shutlines and panel gaps are perfect, and usually are with reviewing resin/sealed models.
-Though OttOmobile could have used more finishing time during the manufacturing process, there is a lot of rough edges that detract from the model on a whole.
-Front fascia upper and lower grilles are solid plastic; my wish list would include perforated bits.
-Also my upper grille has a slight tick on the driver’s side, but not big enough for me to send the model back for a second time.
-Oh OttOmobile!
+My only minor complaint would be the lower spoiler/fin that stretching from the front to rear, angle and overall size visually seem off other than this OttOmobile did a very good job.
+Shutlines and panel gaps are perfect and usually are with reviewing resin/sealed models.
+Though OttOmobile could have used more finishing time during the manufacturing process, there is a lot of rough edges that detract from the model as a whole.
+The front fascia upper and lower grilles are solid plastic; my wish list would include perforated bits.
+Also, my upper grille has a slight tick on the driver’s side, but not big enough for me to send the model back for a second time.
+Oh, OttOmobile!

-Wheels are the standard Audi OEM Avus 17″ rim with a solid one piece rotor caliper combination in the background.
-This model is crying our for a larger diameter wheel in my opinion OttOmobile should have used the optional 18″ 9 spoke RSTT wheel, especially when you develop an Audi S series car!
-If budget and time allows me, this model will receive a wheel upgrade.
+Wheels are the standard Audi OEM Avus 17″ rim with a solid one-piece rotor caliper combination in the background.
+This model is screaming for a larger diameter wheel in my opinion OttOmobile should have used the optional 18″ 9 spoke RSTT wheel, especially when you develop an Audi S series car!
+If budget and time allow me, this model will receive a wheel upgrade.
 What wheel option should I use?

-Interior features upgraded S trim featuring Recaro seats with colour matched inserts.
-I do like!
+The interior features upgraded S trim featuring Recaro seats with colour matched inserts.
+I do like it!
 From what I can see the interior bits are all there and executed well when comparing to the original.
 There is no access to the motor as you know we’re dealing with a sealed model.
-Underneath the car is sparse with little detail other than crude suspension outline and slightly painted exhaust system.
+Underneath the car is sparse with little detail other than a crude suspension outline and slightly painted exhaust system.
 This is a budget resin model remember costing 44 Euro.

-The team at OttOmobile did a decent job with the Audi S3, though quality control practices still plagues the brand.
-I will give their customer service team the thumbs up though, and receiving a replacement model does require your time (thank you Florin), but at least for the most part it is pain free.
-I would recommend them model to diehard Audi fans or those you can appreciate the hot hatchback phenomenon like me other than this I would consider this one a pass.
+The team at OttOmobile did a decent job with the Audi S3, though quality control practices still plague the brand.
+I will give their customer service team two thumbs up though, and receiving a replacement model does require patience (thank you Florin), but at least, for the most part, it is pain-free.
+I would recommend this example to diehard Audi fans only or those who can appreciate the sublime hot hatchback phenomenon.
+Otherwise, this one is a pass.
 What do you think?
-Nonetheless I hope you can enjoy the pics!
+Enjoy the pics!